 No one likes to be cold, and when the power goes out, having a way to keep warm becomes a top priority.
 Learning lessons from our great grandparents (or my dad who also grew up without electricity), here are the best ways to keep warm without electricity.

 We have a wood stove, which acts as our primary heat source during the winter.
 Our stove has a glass front which provides some light, and the top is designed for cooking (learn more about cooking on the woodstove here).
-And like any good homesteading or preparedness tool, it serves three functions.
+And like any good homesteading or preparedness tool, it serves three wonderful functions.

-1. The more body heat we can contain around us, the warmer we'll be.
-Put a snug fitting wool hat on your head that fits down over your ears.
+The more body heat we can contain around us, the warmer we'll be.
+Put a snug-fitting wool hat on your head that fits down over your ears.
 You’ll instantly begin to feel warmer.

 Our body will do its best to keep our internal organs protected, even at the expense of our limbs.
 This means if you keep your core warm, you’ll also be keeping your extremities warmer, too.

 The most efficient material for warmth is wool.
 It can be itchy, but when it comes to keeping you warm, nothing is better than fur or wool.
 It was made by nature and God to keep an animal warm and safe when out in the exposed elements and it will do the same for you.

 Furthermore, if you're around loved ones, cuddle up and help each other stay warm!